mozillascience/studyGroup/lessons/bash-intro/lesson.md

 head
 grep 'fish' animals | wc -l
 ```

+Can you figure out how each of these commands behave from the above?

 You can also redirect output into a file with `>` or `>>`.
 The former over-writes the file, while `>>` appends to the file if it exists.
 For example,